prat-dev/popx/README.md

-# popx
-assignment

-# Firebase Studio

-This is a NextJS starter in Firebase Studio.
+# This is a website authentication page popx made through nextjs.

-To get started, take a look at src/app/page.tsx.